southwane/responsive-js/README.md

-# A responsize design nav bar and some body content styled with css
+# A responsize design nav bar with a little bit of CSS for styling